 Strongly and forcefully exhale as if you are fanning a fire through your nose!
 Inhale deeply, strongly, and somewhat quickly expanding your entire thoracic area and nostrils taking in as much air as you can.

-Keep your tongue in jiva bandha (on the roof of your mouth) to keep air out of the eustachian tubes as you do the pumps.
+Keep your tongue in jiva bandha (on the roof of your mouth), and your teeth lightly touching to keep air out of the eustachian tubes as you do the pumps.

 In actuality the inhales are contracting our diaphragm and the exhales are contracting our abs — we have to coordinate the action of our abs and diaphragm so the air moves in and out quickly and equally.
 Occasionally you might experience a little hiccup kind of thing at the start of your blasts, this is because you have not yet found that coordination between your diaphragm and abs.